CtrlK

 Actionability

-The code templates are fully executable with concrete implementations using real libraries (hnswlib, qdrant_client, sklearn).
-Functions include proper type hints, parameters, and return values.
-The benchmarking and monitoring code is copy-paste ready.
+The code is fully executable with concrete implementations using real libraries (hnswlib, qdrant_client, sklearn).
+Functions have proper type hints, realistic parameters, and are copy-paste ready.
+The benchmark functions, quantization strategies, and Qdrant configurations are all directly usable.

 3 / 3